-The Amendment to the Plan to provide for the increase in the number of authorized shares available for future awards, and the establishment of the limitations on non-employee director equity compensation is attached to this proxy statement as Annex A.
+The Amendment to the Plan to provide for the increase in the number of authorized shares available for future awards is attached to this proxy statement as Annex A.

 Description of the Plan

 The following is a summary of the principal features of the Plan.